MichalTorma/ha-kiwix/DOCS.md

 1. Open Home Assistant
 2. Click on "Kiwix" in the sidebar (if configured)
-3. Kiwix interface will load with all available ZIM files
+3. Kiwix interface will load, but **CSS may not load correctly** due to absolute asset paths
+4. **Recommendation**: Use direct network access for best experience (see below)

 ### Via Direct Network Access